 Before you get started, you have to make sure everything is ready.
 Here is what you will need for polishing your resin jewelry:

 - Sandpaper 400 grit, 600, 800, 1000, and 1500 grit

 - Mask or respirator

-Keep reading the following step-by-step guide to know more about how to polish your resin jewelry.
+Keep reading the following step-by-step guide to learn more about how to polish your resin jewelry.

 Step 1: Clean your resin piece

-A more abrasive cloth will be useful in case your jewelry has tarnished gold or silver.
-You want to avoid submerging your jewelry, even if there is something a bit more difficult to remove on it.
-Before moving on to the second step, which is sanding, you need to make sure that the piece is squeaky clean.
+A more abrasive cloth will be helpful in case your jewelry has tarnished gold or silver.
+You want to avoid submerging your jewelry, even if there is something a bit more challenging to remove from it.
+Before moving on to the second step, sanding, you need to ensure that the piece is squeaky clean.

 Step 2: Sand the resin

 What you should do now is to sand your resin.
 The objective here is to get your resin smooth enough to polish.
 First, you have to get your resin piece wet for a much smoother finish.
 To do so, you spray some water on it.

 Now you’ll need sandpaper, more precisely, wet and dry sandpaper.
 Start by using 400 grit sandpaper to get rid of any scratches.
 Make sure you have sanded the entire surface twice or three times before moving on.
 When you have finished with the 400-grit sandpaper, keep on sanding with higher-grit sandpaper.
 Sand it with 600 grit, 800, 1000, and 1500-grit.
 By doing so, you will see that you get a smooth finish, without any apparent imperfections.